as791/as791/README.md

 ### About Me

-- 🔭 Things I'm currently working/excited about:
+- 🔭 Things I'm currently working on:
-   - Exploring a way to make something interesting
+   - Myslef
 - 🌱 I’m currently learning:
    - Design Patterns
 - 👯 I’m looking to collaborate on: